Simple-Robotics/proxsuite/doc/1-Overview.md

 \section OverviewInstall How to install ProxSuite?

-The full installation procedure can be found on the Github Pages of the project: https://github.com/Simple-Robotics/proxsuite.
+The full installation procedure can be found [here](5-installation.md).

 If you just need the Python bindings, you can directly have access to them through Conda.
 On systems for which binaries are not provided, installation from source should be straightforward.
 Every release is validated in main Linux, Mac OS X and Windows distributions.